 The current permit does not include TMDL requirements for the City of Gig Harbor because there are currently no TMDLs affecting the city.
-There are, however, several 303(d) listed impaired waters without TMDL plans (Category 5) that are receiving waters for the city's stormwater runoff including Gig Harbor Bay, Henderson Bay, Wollochett Bay, North (Donkey) Creek, Crescent Creek, and McCormick Creek.
-The impairment is mostly from Fecal Coliform contamination but also includes lead, copper, polychlorinated biphenyls (PCBs), and polycyclic aromatic hydrocarbons (PAHs).
+There are, however, several 303(d) listed impaired waters without TMDL plans (Category 5) that are receiving waters for the city's stormwater runoff including Gig Harbor Bay, Henderson Bay, Wollochet Bay, North (Donkey) Creek, Crescent Creek, and McCormick Creek.
+The impairments are mostly from Fecal Coliform contamination but also includes lead, copper, polychlorinated biphenyls (PCBs), and polycyclic aromatic hydrocarbons (PAHs).

 There are currently no TMDLs within the city's jurisdiction and no related activities are planned.
-However, SWMP activities, particularly Education & Outreach and Source Control activities, will focus on reducing the pollutants responsible for the 303(d) listing impairments of our local waterways.
+However, SWMP activities, particularly Education & Outreach and Source Control activities, will consider the pollutants responsible for the 303(d) listing impairments of our local waterways when focusing tasks and designing campaigns.